ZewenShen/hdp/PROGRESS.md

 # 11.19
 Investigate more closely in the circular convolution.
 Understand Tensorflow in more depth and implemented the deep Galerkin method N-d European case.
 Wrote the first two chapters in the thesis: 1.
 Introduction and 2.
 Two Frameworks for Option Pricing.
 Experimented with N-d MC method using sobol sequence.
 Noticed that the N-d antithetic method may also be useful.

+# 11.26
+Thesis: Described three types of low discrepancy methods and their implementations.
+Completed the gap in "the error bound of the dgm" by proving the BS equation is a parabolic pde.
+Added the statement of maximum principle.
+Briefly introduced the architecture of dgm and bsde and compared the two methods.